elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > *   **sched&#95;compat&#95;yield** Enables the aggressive yield behavior of the old 0(1) scheduler.
 Java applications that use synchronization extensively perform better with this value set to 1.
 Only use it when you see a drop in performance.
 The default value is 0.
 >     Expect applications that depend on the sched_yield() syscall behavior to perform better with the value set to 1.
 > *   **sched&#95;migration&#95;cost** Amount of time after the last execution that a task is considered to be “cache hot” in migration decisions.
 A “hot” task is less likely to be migrated, so increasing this variable reduces task migrations.
 The default value is 500000 (ns).
 >     If the CPU idle time is higher than expected when there are runnable processes, try reducing this value.
 If tasks bounce between CPUs or nodes too often, try increasing it. **sched&#95;latency&#95;ns** Targeted preemption latency for CPU bound tasks.
-Increasing this variable increases a CPU bound task&#8217;s timeslice.
-A task&#8217;s timeslice is its weighted fair share of the scheduling period:
+Increasing this variable increases a CPU bound task's timeslice.
+A task's timeslice is its weighted fair share of the scheduling period:
->     timeslice = scheduling period * (task&#8217;s weight/total weight of tasks in the run queue)
+>     timeslice = scheduling period * (task's weight/total weight of tasks in the run queue)
->     The task&#8217;s weight depends on the task&#8217;s nice level and the scheduling policy.
+>     The task's weight depends on the task's nice level and the scheduling policy.
 Minimum task weight for a SCHED_OTHER task is 15, corresponding to nice 19.
 The maximum task weight is 88761, corresponding to nice -20.
 >     Timeslices become smaller as the load increases.
 When the number of runnable tasks exceeds **sched&#95;latency&#95;ns/sched&#95;min&#95;granularity_ns**, the slice becomes **number&#95;of&#95;running&#95;tasks x sched&#95;min&#95;granularity&#95;ns**.
 Prior to that, the slice is equal to sched&#95;latency&#95;ns.
 >     This value also specifies the maximum amount of time during which a sleeping task is considered to be running for entitlement calculations.
 Increasing this variable increases the amount of time a waking task may consume before being preempted, thus increasing scheduler latency for CPU bound tasks.
 The default value is 20000000 (ns).
 > *   **sched&#95;min&#95;granularity_ns** Minimal preemption granularity for CPU bound tasks.
 See **sched&#95;latency&#95;ns** for details.
 The default value is 4000000 (ns).